Next time you sit down to weave a star, you’ll be pleasantly surprised by how weaving 4 strands of ribbon together can be fun and relaxing.

 We love seeing surprised parents/carers who initially come to workshops for their children/grandchildren but end up weaving stars themselves and getting so much joy from them.

-We become more generous when we focus on learning alongside elders and young people.
+We become more generous and patient when we focus on learning alongside elders and young people.
 We allow ourselves to be more in tune with the whole community and the importance of each of our roles to keep our community thriving and passing down knowledge.

 Many of our star weavers love how relaxing this craft is to make.
 It can take about 5 – 10 minutes to complete, the shortest time being 3 minutes!